XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Introduction

 Since the BeppoSAX and HETE-2 missions, observational progress has been essentially limited by instrumental sensitivity.
 The \textit{Neil Gehrels Swift Observatory} \citep[\Swift;][]{gehrels2004a}, with its low-energy threshold of 15~keV, has provided partial access to the XRF population, but the lack of coverage below this energy strongly biases detections toward the harder end of the distribution.
-Missions such as \textit{Fermi} \citep{meegan2009a,atwood2009a} or \textit{Konus-Wind} \citep{aptekar1995a} have extended the coverage to even higher energies but are less sensitive in the soft X-ray domain where XRFs peak.
-As a result, the softest GRBs have been underrepresented in recent samples reflecting the selection effects introduced by instrumental energy thresholds.
-The \textit{Space-based multi-band astronomical Variable Objects Monitor} \citep[SVOM;][]{wei2016a}, equipped with the wide-field (2~sr) instrument ECLAIRs observing down to 4~keV \citep{godet2014a}, and the \EinsteinProbe mission \citep[\EP;][]{yuan2018a,yuan2022a}, operating in the 0.4--4~keV energy range with a 1.1~sr field of view through its Wide-field X-ray Telescope (WXT), offer a new way to detect and study fast X-ray transients, including the XRF population.
-The first results from \EP have already provided new promising insights into the very soft end of the GRB population, paving the way toward a better understanding of the origins of XRFs \citep[e.g.,][]{yin2024a,eyles-ferris2025a,jiang2025a,li2025c,rastinejad2025a,sun2025a}.
-Here we present the detection by SVOM of a soft and faint burst, XRF~241001A \citep{dagoneau2024a,coleiro2024a}, and its multi-wavelength analysis, including the detection of the associated SN with the \textit{James Webb Space Telescope} \citep[JWST;][]{gardner2006a} to investigate its origin and connection to the collapsar GRB population.
+Missions such as \textit{Fermi} \citep{meegan2009a,atwood2009a} and \textit{Konus-Wind} \citep{aptekar1995a} have extended the coverage to even higher energies but are less sensitive in the soft X-ray domain, where XRFs peak.
+As a result, the softest GRBs have been underrepresented in recent samples, reflecting the selection effects introduced by instrumental energy thresholds.

+The \textit{Space-based multiband astronomical Variable Objects Monitor} \citep[SVOM;][]{wei2016a}, equipped with the wide-field (2~sr) instrument ECLAIRs observing down to 4~keV \citep{godet2014a}, and the \EinsteinProbe mission \citep[\EP;][]{yuan2018a,yuan2022a}, operating in the 0.5--4~keV energy range with a 1.1~sr field of view through its Wide-field X-ray Telescope (WXT), offer a new way to detect and study extragalactic fast X-ray transients (eFXTs), including the XRF population.
+The first results from \EP have already provided new and promising insights into the very soft end of the GRB population, paving the way toward a better understanding of the origins of XRFs \citep[e.g.,][]{yin2024a,eyles-ferris2025a,jiang2025a,li2025c,rastinejad2025a,sun2025a,srinivasaragavan2025c}.
+In addition, EP260321a/SN~2026gzf highlights the ability of \EP to detect events in which the high-energy signal might arise from a shock breakout with no clear evidence of a successful relativistic jet \citep{chen2026a,martin-carrillo2026a,oconnor2026a,rastinejad2026a,wen2026a,yuan2026a}.